tjheslin1/DMsPredictor/README.md

 (e.g. a Sorceror's twinned spell).

 ##### Proficiency with used weapons and armour:
-The simulation assumes that players have proficiency with the equipment it uses.
+The simulation assumes that players have proficiency with the equipment they use.

 ##### Ability Score Increases